SM-3 BMD, in from the Sea: EPAA & Aegis Ashore

 EPAA & The SM-3 Option

 The European Phased Adaptive Approach aims to use a combination of naval and land-based missile defense systems, which hope to share a common architecture and missile set.
 The core physical component is a “deckhouse” enclosure, containing the command and control center and a BMD-enhanced SPY-1(D) radar that’s similar to those aboard US Navy destroyers and cruisers.
 The software will be taken from the Aegis combat system on US Navy ships, beginning with version 5.0.1 and upgrading over time.
-A connected vertical launching system building will contain SM-3 missiles, which will also become more advanced as time goes on.
+A connected vertical launching system building will contain 24 SM-3 missiles, which will become more advanced as newer variants are fielded.

 The USA is building 3 Aegis Ashore sites: one test site in Barking Sands, Hawaii, USA, and sites in Deveselu Air Base, Romania and Redzikowo, Poland.
 The GAO estimates that building these sites and bringing them to operational status will cost the USA about $2.3 billion.
-Beyond that, it’s hard to track program costs, because too many EPAA components have been changed or moved into other programs.
+Our own tracking includes R&D into land-based SM-3 options, and tracks obviously related categories in MDA’s shifting budget lines.

 The European Phased Adaptive Approach